dmggh/roman_datamodels/docs/roman/datamodels/structure.rst

 To write a model back to a file, call the save method on the file.
 It first calls validate_required to check the schema to see if all the required fields are present in the model.
-(More information needed)
+(More information needed here)

 Items within a model are accessed as attributes, that is, with dot notation.
 The code which handles getting and setting attributes is